juppfy/n8nmonitor/DEPLOYMENT_GUIDE.md

 6) Verify: open the deployment URL → `/setup` to create the admin.
 7) Optional: enable “Force redirect to primary domain” to keep `NEXT_PUBLIC_APP_URL` stable.

-#### B) Railway
+#### B) Railway (RECOMMENDED for this project)
-1) Create a new Railway project → Add a Postgres plugin.
-Copy its `DATABASE_URL`.
+1) Create a new Railway project → Connect your GitHub repo.
-2) Deploy the repo (GitHub connect or `railway up`).
+2) **Database**: Add a Postgres plugin OR use SQLite (Railway has persistent storage).
+For SQLite, use `DATABASE_URL="file:./prisma/dev.db"`.
-3) Set Variables (Project → Variables): all required env vars above, plus `PORT=3000` if Railway doesn’t inject it.
-Set `NEXT_PUBLIC_APP_URL` and `BETTER_AUTH_URL` to the Railway domain.
+3) Set Variables (Project → Variables): all required env vars from table above.
+Set `NEXT_PUBLIC_APP_URL` and `BETTER_AUTH_URL` to your Railway domain (e.g., `https://your-app.up.railway.app`).
-4) Build & Start commands:
-   - Build: `npm run build`
-   - Start: `npm run start`
-5) Migrations: in Railway “Shell” run `npx prisma migrate deploy` after env vars are set.
-You can also add a Deploy Hook/Start Command to run migrations before start.
+4) **Important**: Railway automatically runs `npm run build` which now includes `prisma generate` and `prisma migrate deploy`.
+5) Deploy: Railway will auto-deploy on git push.
+The build command now handles migrations automatically.
-6) Routing: ensure a catch-all route is configured (Railway forwards all paths to the service by default; nothing extra typically needed).
+6) Routing: Railway forwards all paths by default; no extra config needed.
-7) Verify at the assigned domain → `/setup`.
+7) Verify at the assigned domain → `/setup` to create admin account.

+**Note**: The `npm run build` script now automatically runs Prisma migrations before building Next.js, so you don't need to run migrations manually.

 #### C) DigitalOcean App Platform
 1) Create a new App from the Git repo.